VKK07/terraform/README.md

-# terraform pollscm and wordpress
+# hosting wordpress using terraform pollscm.